 3. CORN

-Several research done including a 2013 study have proven the link between an increased. risk of autism and exposure to the herbicide glyphosate.
-Besides, corn has Omega 6 fatty acids which are unhealthy.
-They are known to cause inflammation compared to Omega 3 fatty acids which are anti-inflammatory.
+Several research, including a 2013 study, have proven the link between an increase—risk of autism and exposure to the herbicide glyphosate.
+Besides, corn has Omega 6 fatty acids, which are unhealthy.
+They are known to cause inflammation compared to Omega 3 fatty acids, which are anti-inflammatory.

 4. SUGAR

 Sugar has pro-inflammatory properties.
-It is very addictive some researchers say sugar is more dangerous than cocaine because of its addictive effect.
+It is very addictive.
+Some researchers say sugar is more dangerous than cocaine because of its addictive effect.
 Studies have shown that autistic children have dysregulated blood sugar because of dysbiosis.
-As a result, scientists discovered a lack of enough enzymes and transporters that play a role in digesting sugars.
+As a result, scientists discovered a lack of enough enzymes and transporters to digest sugars.

 5. ARTIFICIAL INGRIDIENTS

-Increased spike in ASD has contributed to food additives as indicated by a study performed in 2019, this is found in processed foods.
-These artificial ingredients that in preservatives, additives, and artificial sweeteners and flavors.
-Even though these are not real food but they are in most food products.
+An increased spike in ASD has contributed to food additives, as indicated by a study performed in 2019.
+These additives are found in processed foods.
+These artificial ingredients include preservatives, additives, and artificial sweeteners and flavors.
+Although these are not real food, they are in most food products.

-It is imperative to investigate what foods are causing your child’s autism and cut any food that are triggers for one month.
+It is imperative to investigate what foods are triggering your child’s autism and cut any triggers for one month.
 Foods that can start the cascade of symptoms are dairy, gluten, sugar, corn, artificial flavors, colors, and sweeteners.
-Then add them back one by one to see which food is triggering their symptoms.
+Then, add them back one by one to see which food is triggering their symptoms.

 There is no magic bullet way to improve gut health for autism, but restoring gut health is one of the most important ways to help autistic children.
-With the supervision of your healthcare provider start small by supplementing with digestive enzymes and probiotics.
+Under the supervision of your healthcare provider, start small by supplementing with digestive enzymes and probiotics.
 These will increase gut bacteria and the absorption of nutrients.
-Researchers have proven positive results after doing these measures.
+Researchers have proven positive results after taking these measures.

 In summary

-The takeaway from the article is that we know for a fact gut microbiome plays a vital role in the gut health and brain development of humans.
-And for sure it influences intellectual ability.
-We have learned some bacteria produce chemicals that act as neurotransmitters and hormones that affect brain function.
+The takeaway from the article is that we know the gut microbiome plays a vital role in human gut health and brain development.
+It definitely influences intellectual ability.
+We have learned that some bacteria produce chemicals that act as neurotransmitters and hormones that affect brain function.

-We are also aware of the lack of gut microbiome sends the brain into a downward spiral that impairs neuropathways.
+We also know that a lack of gut microbiome sends the brain into a downward spiral that impairs neuropathways.
 This is prevalent among individuals with developmental issues.

 Research has shown many improvements in the neurological symptoms of autistic children.
 Supplementing them with digestive enzymes and probiotics shows promising positive results.

-Thus increased digestion, and absorption, promote gut, immune, and even brain health.
+Thus, increased digestion and absorption promote gut, immune, and brain health.

-Finally, throughout this article, we have seen the role played by the gut microbiome in the development of neurological disorders such as autism.
+Finally, throughout this article, we have seen the role played by the gut microbiome in developing neurological disorders such as autism.

 References